Kanha Tiger Reserve

 Kanha Tiger Reserve, also known as Kanha–Kisli National Park, is one of the tiger reserves of India and the largest national park of the state of Madhya Pradesh.
 It covers an area of 940 sqkm in the two districts Mandla and Balaghat.

 The park hosts Bengal tiger, Indian leopard, sloth bear, barasingha and dhole.
 It is also the first tiger reserve in India to officially introduce a mascot, Bhoorsingh the Barasingha.

 Geography

-Kanha Tiger Reserve encompasses an area of 940 sqkm in the two districts Mandla and Balaghat in Madhya Pradesh.
+Kanha Tiger Reserve encompasses an area of 940 sqkm in the two districts of Mandla and Balaghat in Madhya Pradesh.
 It is divided into two protected areas, Hallon and Banjar, of 250 and 300 km2, respectively.
-Kanha National Park was created on 1 June 1955 and was designated tiger reserve in 1973.
+Kanha National Park was created on 1 June 1955 and was designated a tiger reserve in 1973.

-Together with a surrounding buffer zone of 1,067 sqkm and the neighbouring 110 sqkm Phen Sanctuary, it forms the Kanha Tiger Reserve, which is one of the biggest in the country.
-This makes it the largest national park in central India.
+Together with a surrounding buffer zone of 1,067 sqkm and the neighbouring 110 sqkm large Phen Sanctuary, it forms the Kanha Tiger Reserve, which is one of the largest in the country.